 4. A treasure trove of fashion and art, the Victoria and Albert Museum exhibits 5000 years of human creativity including Ancient Greek ceramics and 3500 year old Egyptian shoes, drawings by Beatrix Potter and photographs by Cecil Beaton.
 We love the Theatre and Performance collection, featuring costumes from the Lion King, Wicked and the Bolshoi Ballet, Kylie Minogue's dressing room and Mick Jagger's jumpsuit.

 5. Walk through time at the Museum of London from the prehistoric times until modern day.
 Highlights include the War, Fire and Plague gallery, and the gorgeous costumes in the Vauxhall Pleasure Garden recreation, War time London and the golden Lord Mayor's coach.
+NB: (2022 update) You'll need to wait until 2026 for this one as the Museum of London has just closed for a 3 year period, after which it will reopen at an amazing new West Smithfield location.

 7. Imperial War Museum - housed in what was once Bethlehem 'Bedlam' Royal Hospital, the museum explores conflict from WW1 to the present day.
 Permanent collections include the First World War Gallery, the D-Day Landings and an exceptional, if very emotional, Holocaust exhibition.
 You can see an Enigma machine, walk through a recreated trench, look into the front section of a Lancaster bomber and see a Battle of Britain Spitfire and German V2 rocket in the world famous atrium.